anri39/AS-MARKET-PROJECT/README.md

 Clone the repository, install dependencies using `npm install`, and start the development server with `npm run dev`.
 Ensure Firebase is configured with your project credentials for full functionality.

 ## Usage
 Register or log in to explore products, filter items, and view the admin dashboard for managing products and tracking activities.
+To log in as an admin and access admin functionalities:
+**Email:** admin-7834f2b1@test.com
+**Password:** AdminAdmin